 Remote workers don’t commute to their workplace, which means they don’t get a chance to get outside during their workday.

 Encourage your remote employees to take time each day to get some fresh air outside.
 Let employees know they’re free to take 30 minutes for a walk or quick meditation.

 The break in the day will be welcome and help your employees stay refreshed while working.

 You can take this strategy one step further by organizing walking meetings with your team.
 As long as everyone is able, schedule meetings for times when employees can go for walks.
 The change of scenery will be welcome and can spur conversation within your team.

 Employees crave learning and development opportunities, so make sure your internal communications are catering to that need.

 Remote workers coming into the company will feel less alienated.
 The training sessions will help them feel equipped to handle any new tasks and understand company policies and procedures.

 The great thing about webinars is that if hosted live, they can provide workers with an opportunity to ask you questions on the spot.
 If they’re also on-demand, employees can choose to access the recording on their own time.
 Both of these methods are a surefire way to increase remote workforce engagement.

 Increase Remote Employee Engagement With ContactMonkey

-With employees working remotely, it’s more essential than ever to use an all-in-one internal communications tool.
+With employees working remotely, communicators are having to work hard to overcome internal communication barriers, which is why it’s more essential than ever to use an all-in-one internal communications tool.
 Create visually attractive emails with ContactMonkey’s easy-to-use newsletter builder.
 Assess and boost employee engagement through ContactMonkey’s features: survey builder, event management, email analytics, and more.